01 of 13

 - Sliding Windows: These are rarely seen in dollhouses, but you can make sliding windows with the same double channel material used for sash windows or by custom cutting slots in wood with a router.

 Continue to 3 of 13 below.

-- Muntins - the narrow dividing sections of the window sash.
+- Muntins: The narrow dividing sections of the window sash.
 Originally these held small pieces of glass together to form a sash.
-Now they are usually decorative and only found on one side of a window (the outside) making the window easier to clean.
+Now they are usually decorative and only found on the outside of a window, making the window easier to clean.

-- Sill - the bottom part of the window frame which often extends past the jambs or sides on the inside or outside of the window (or both)
+- Sill: The bottom part of the window frame that often extends past the jambs or sides on the inside or outside of the window (or both)

-- Apron - The trim piece which goes on the inside of the window below the sill
+- Apron: The trim piece that goes on the inside of the window below the sill

-- Casing - The trim which fits at right angles over the window frame and covers the edge of the frame against the wall, hiding any space around the edge of the window frame.
+- Casing: The trim that fits at right angles over the window frame and covers the edge of the frame against the wall, hiding any space around the edge of the window frame.

-- Casement Stop - the trim piece at the bottom of a window which prevents the window from opening into the room as well as out.
+- Casement Stop: The trim piece at the bottom of a window that prevents the window from opening into the room as well as out.

 03 of 13